mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <a name="q6"></a>

-* **Question 6:** IQ-TREE should have selected "TPM2u+F+G4" as the best-fitting model for the first codon position (partition "codon1"), "K3P+I+G4" for the second codon position (partition "codon2"), and "TPM2u+F+R3" for the third codon position (partition "codon3").
+* **Question 6:** IQ-TREE should have selected "TPM2u+F+G4" or "TPM2+F+I+G4" as the best-fitting model for the first codon position (partition "codon1"), "K3P+I+G4" or "K3P+R2" for the second codon position (partition "codon2"), and "TPM2u+F+R3" or "TVM+F+R3" for the third codon position (partition "codon3").
 More information about these models can be found at [http://www.iqtree.org/doc/Substitution-Models](http://www.iqtree.org/doc/Substitution-Models).
 If the lines reporting the models are separated or followed by warnings about log-likelihoods, these may indicate that in some cases, the best likelihoods were not found.
 In such cases, rerunning the analysis may solve the issue, but that is not needed for this tutorial.

 <a name="q7"></a>